cheminfo/cheminfo-server-setup/doc/install-roc.md

     }
   },

-  //couchdb:{} //Uncomment to allow couchdb authentication
+  //Uncomment to allow couchdb authentication
+  //couchdb:{}

+  //Uncomment and configure to allow google authentication
+  //google:{clientID:"242342424", clientSecret:"sad3fsfsfs"}
   // Default database rights
   // Any logged in user can create documents.
 Only owners can read and write their own documents
   rights: {